BrandonJohnGrenier/pattern-microstructure/README.md

 * ResourceConflictException
 * EntityNotFoundException

-You can roll your own ReportableException implementation classes to suit your needs, use the existing Valex exceptions, or use a mix of both.
+You can implement your own *ReportableExceptions* to suit your needs, use the existing Valex exceptions, or use a mix of both.

 ### Default Exceptions
 You can configure a default exception class to return when a validation element does not contain an explicit *exception* property.